 “YOU WERE PROFOUNDLY RADIANT.
 WE LOVE LEARNING FROM YOU.”
 Here is a link to a recent discussion with a terrific group of young women activists and academics about women, politics, and power.
 For my speaking, I am represented by Anderson Luba-Lucas for my speaking.
 Contact Annette Luba-Lucas, Managing Partner.
 Visit here.

 The #VoteHerIn podcast motivated the movement to elect our first woman POTUS−sharing the inspirational and frank guidance of women leaders working in diverse political contexts and with diverse personal experiences.
 Throughout−the underlying theme of the discussion is the challenge women face to achieving any kind of executive political power.
-So, in shows every other Wednesday, we continue to explore why women’s public leadership matters, particularly in executive office.
+We continue to explore why women’s public leadership matters, particularly in executive office.

 “It’s imperative that we have more women in political office at every level.
 Women have proven they want to get involved.
 Vote Her In: Your Guide to Electing Our First Woman President is an impressive strategic guide for all women who want to be a part of breaking the glass ceiling.”
 Jan Schakowsky, Member of Congress